 - Everyone in the world gets it occasionally, including you.

 - It is an infectious disease that is caused by numerous different pathogens.
-But the most important treatment is the same for all pathogens, so doctors rarely even bother to diagnose which pathogen is causing it.
+But the most important treatment is the same for all pathogens, so doctors rarely even bother to diagnose which pathogen is causing the disease.

 - It used to be particularly tragic because it mostly killed infants and children.